blocks-dao/blocks-helper/readme.md

 ## Have Fun

-Have fun exploring and building verification tools with BLOCKS.
+Have fun exploring and building with BLOCKS!

 ## License